dmt-zh/dmt-zh/README.md

-### Hi there, my name is Dmitry Zhigalo!
+### Hi there, my name is Dmitry!
 Welcome to my profile!